Northern Ireland

 SS Nomadic

-as a ship building city, there are places to experience that history like this ship that ferried passengers to the Titanic.
-Next door, you can visit the Titanic Belfast
+Naturally, as a ship building city, there are places to experience maritime history like this ship that ferried passengers to the Titanic.
+Next door, you can also visit the Titanic Belfast.

 St Anne’s Cathedral